sacren/learning-analytics-js/README.md

-Javascript library for Learning Analytics.
+JS engine for Learning Analytics.